tessel/t1-docs/README.md

 ```

-Additionally the pins can be addressed by the silkscreen printed on Tessel:
+&#x20;<a href="#api-Additionally-the-pins-can-be-addressed-by-the-silkscreen-printed-on-Tessel" name="api-Additionally-the-pins-can-be-addressed-by-the-silkscreen-printed-on-Tessel">#</a> <i>Additionally</i>&nbsp; the pins can be addressed by the silkscreen printed on Tessel:

 ```js